Jannabi (band): 2022–2024: Jannabi's Small Pieces II: Grippin'TheGreen

 In May 2024, several festival line-ups in South Korea, including over 12 university festivals have included Jannabi.
 They headlined The Glow 2024, KT&G Sangsang Realization Festival, and Seoul Park Music Festival.
-On August 4, they achieved the feat of performing on the 2024 Pentaport Headliner stage as the first among bands formed since the 2000s, 10 years after their debut and winning the 2014 Penta Super Rookie.
+On August 4, they achieved the feat of performing on the 2024 Pentaport Headliner stage as the first among bands formed after the 2010s, 10 years after their debut and winning the 2014 Penta Super Rookie.
 On May 4, they performed in the Philippines for the first time at the 2024 Korea Festival in Manila.
 On June 1, they made their debut performance at the Seoul Jazz Festival.
 From August to September, Jannabi held their sold-out 10th anniversary solo concert shows at Jamsil Arena in Seoul and BEXCO Auditorium in Busan, titled Fantastic Old Fashioned 2024: Movie Star Rising with over 150,000 people queuing as soon as the tickets went on sale.